izuca/hello-world/README.md

 I'm a student from Federal University of Goiás (Brazil) I'm here by friends recommendations so... i'll put a beautiful lyric here:

-HELLO WORLD
+HELLO WORLD\n
-PROGRAMMED TO WORK AND NOT TO FEEL
+PROGRAMMED TO WORK AND NOT TO FEEL\n
 NOT EVEN SURE THAT THIS IS REAL
 HELLO WORLD
 FIND MY VOICE